KumarLabJax/JABS-behavior-classifier/doc/user_guide/user_guide.md

 - **File→Export Training Data:** Create a file with the information needed to share a classifier.
 This exported file is written to the project directory and has the form `<Behavior_Name>_training_<YYYYMMDD_hhmmss>.h5`.
-This file is used as one input for the `classify.py` script in the Rotta root app directory.
+This file is used as one input for the `classify.py` script.
 - **View→View Playlist:** can be used to hide/show video playlist
 - **View→Show Track:** show/hide track overlay for the subject.
 The track overlay shows the nose position for the previous 5 frames and the next 10